mapbender/mapbender-documentation/en/quickstart.rst

 Add Service to Application
 ================================================================================
-After the successfull upload of a WMS you want to add your WMS to an application.
+After the successful upload of a WMS you now want to add your WMS to an application.

 #.
 Choose ``Applications -->`` |mapbender-button-edit| ``edit-Button --> Layers --> Edit-Button``.

 #.
-Click on the |mapbender-button-add| ``-button`` to add a layerset, which represents a collection of layers (a possible names can be "main" for the main map and "overview" for the overview map)
+Click on the |mapbender-button-add| ``-button`` to add a layerset, which represents a collection of layers (possible names can be "main" for the main map and "overview" for the overview map)

 #.
 Now you can add layer to the layerset

 #.
-Click on the |mapbender-button-add| ``button`` at your new layerset to add a Service.
+Click on the |mapbender-button-add| ``button`` at your new layerset to add a service.

 #.
-You can change the order of the Services in your application by drag & drop.
+You can change the order of the services in your application by drag & drop.

   .. image:: ../figures/mapbender_add_source_to_application.png
      :scale: 80